duclvz/duclvz.github.io/_pages/about.md

 ---
 ## A Lover of Technology
 <blockquote style="font-family: monospace; color: inherit; font-size: 1.1rem;">
   <p>I am a full stack software developer, and I extremely like technology.
-In addition to building Innovative Web Applications & Services, I am versed in Prototype Object Oriented Programming with Javascript, Reactjs & Typescript; Functional Programming with pure Javascript, Nodejs & Python; and Database development with both SQL and NoSQL.<br />I don't just write code.
+In addition to building Innovative Web Applications & Services, I am versed in Javascript Prototype Pattern; Functional Programming with pure Javascript, Nodejs; and Database development with both SQL and NoSQL.<br />I don't just write code.
 I write stories by playing with computer.
-Software programming & development is my never ending journey.
-Therefore, I advocate for clean code, agile development, and creative solutions.<br />I don't wait for the future.
+Software programming & development is my never ending journey.<br />I don't wait for the future.
 I make it.
 Discover my blog to learn more about my endless coding journey.</p>
 </blockquote>

 ***